jschiavon/installation-scripts/README.md

 This scripts are inspired from the [ArcoLinuxD](https://arcolinuxd.com/) project, and I modified and changed them to follow my tastes and needs.

-Moreover, they load my dotfiles configuration, which is stored [here](https://github.com/jschiavon/dotfiles) and is based on the wonderful use of [dotbot](https://github.com/anishathalye/dotbot).
+Moreover, they load my dotfiles configuration, which is stored [here](https://github.com/jschiavon/dotfiles) and is based on the use of the wonderful [dotbot](https://github.com/anishathalye/dotbot).